ethanbailie/nlp-paper-scraper/README.md

 # nlp-paper-scraper
-scrapes arXiv for recent NLP papers and provides a summary of each one
+scrapes arXiv for recent NLP papers and recommends the most relevant paper to me